 As we head into summer, many people are looking forward to sunny beach days, afternoon barbeques, and relaxing by the pool.
-Since most of us spent summer 2020 cooped up inside, we’re all excited to get out and enjoy the outdoors.

 The sun is the source of all life, and it’s essential to our mental and physical health.
 The sun keeps our vitamin D levels up and plays a central role in regulating our sleep patterns via our circadian rhythm.
 Sunshine can also boost your mood.
 However, you can get too much of a good thing, and this is certainly true of the sun!